 1923- Lois Armstrong, King Oliver and the Creole Jazz Band took a train from Chicago to Richmond Indiana to record Chimes Blues.
 Satchmo’s first record.

 1930 -James Dewar invented the Twinkie.
 Dewar ate two every day of his life and called them “The best darn-tootin idea I ever had!”
-As an experiment in 1996 five top French master chefs were given the assignment of trying to recreate a Twinkie.
+As an experiment in 1996 five top French master chefs were given the assignment of trying to recreate a Twinkie using natural ingredients.
 They all failed.

 1931- Fox Film Company dropped their option on young star John Wayne as a dud not going anywhere.
 Wayne eked out an existence doing cheap westerns for Republic and Monogram until John Ford made him a star in 1939’s Stagecoach.